simonmicro/Dear-Templates/Netdata - Server Monitoring.md

             dbengine disk space = 256
         ```
         > This holds 32 MB of data in RAM and dumps (compresses) them to disk until 256 MB are stored.
+    *
+        ```
+        [global]
+            history = SECONDS
+        ```
+        > For every hour of data, Netdata needs about 25MB of RAM.
+If you can dedicate about 100MB of RAM to Netdata, you should set its database size to 4 hours.

 ## Setup a slave / master relationship ##
 This configures a netdata instance to only collect and send the metrics to the master (the slave cant generate alarms anymore).
 Both must share the same API KEY (obtained by `uuidgen`)!
 The master then can decide to store the data e.g. to the dbengine or keep them in ram...